 Foods for Easter Lunch

-In this super simple lunch, I like to use foods including dry cereal, dried fruit, diced cheese, blueberries, diced turkey or chicken, thawed frozen peas and edamame.
+In this super simple lunch, I like to use foods including dry cereal for kids, dried fruit, diced cheese, blueberries, diced turkey or chicken, thawed frozen peas and edamame.

 It’s basically a similar idea to a Snack Dinner, just with the foods put into clean Easter Eggs.